microbiomedata/nmdc-field-notes/README.md

 ```shell
 npm install
 ```
-> That tells npm to install all the packages listed in the `package-lock.json` file,
+> That tells npm you want it to install all the packages listed in the `package-lock.json` file,
 > which was programmatically generated from the manually-maintained `package.json` file.

 ### Environment setup for Capacitor